 Electronic Travel Authorization (eTA) needed by all foreign nationals travelling to Canada.

 Improper documentation often results in an inadmissibility determination to Canada.
 The most common reasons for Visitor Visa refusal include:

 Calver & Associates can assist you in rectifying your visitor visa refusal.
 We provide a full review of your case, and various solutions to remedy your refusal.

 DO I REQUIRE A VISA?

 Many visitors require a visa that is pre-approved by a Canadian Visa office in their home country before they are able to come to Canada.
 Our firm helps you to prepare the documentation required and submit your application to the Canadian visa post for processing.
 We offer efficient services and our applications are based on many years of experience in preparing similar cases.

 An Electronic Travel Authorization (eTA) is an entry requirement for visa-exempt foreign nationals travelling to Canada by air.
 We can assist in applying for an eTA to ensure your Canadian immigration application is met with success.

 Certain foreign nationals are required to undergo medical exams before coming to Canada either as a temporary visitor, or to settle permanently.

-For 6 months or less: generally you do not require a medical exam, unless you intend to work in certain occupations, such as those in the health care industry.
+Generally, you do not require a medical exam if you plan to spend 6 months or less in Canada (unless you intend to work in certain occupations, such as those in the health care industry).